damonmcminn/lighterpack/README.md

 1. Install Vagrant and VirtualBox
 2. Download Vagrantfile and node-bootstrap.sh from vagrant folder to a folder on your local machine
 3. Run $ vagrant up in the folder where you downloaded the two files.
-4. Create a config.js and extIds.txt in /var/www/lighterpack based on the wiki: https://github.com/galenmaly/lighterpack/wiki/Config-files
+4. Create a config.js in /var/www/lighterpack based on the wiki: https://github.com/galenmaly/lighterpack/wiki/Config-files
 5. Install dependencies $ sudo npm install
 6. Start app $ nodejs app.js